Tiger Advance Team Governance

 The proposed management plan is organized around the TIGERS ADVANCE Steering Committee that coordinates the implementation teams assembled to achieve the proposed five goals, communication team, the evaluation team as well as social science research team.
 The Steering Committee will be responsible for project launch, implementation, research, communication, evaluation, and sustainability.

-The Steering Committee involves Institutional leadership, Robert Jones, executive vice president for academic affairs/provost and James Clements, president as well as TIGERS ADVANCE leadership including the Director, Sez Atamturktur who will be assisted by a programmatic director Tan Kirby Davis.
+The Steering Committee involves Institutional leadership, Robert Jones, executive vice president for academic affairs/provost and James Clements, president as well as TIGERS ADVANCE leadership including the Director, Denise Anderson who will be assisted by a program coordinator Paige Thomsen.
 The TIGERS ADVANCE is a 2-year term-limited position to provide leadership opportunities for more women faculty at Clemson.
 Once the 2-year term is over, the director steps down to serve as the Past-director for two more years.
 The past-director, director and director-elect all serve as part of the steering committee.
 The steering committee meets monthly.

 The Steering Committee works closely with and is part of the Leadership Team which involves all the leads from the implementation team, the entire communication team, the entire evaluation team and the entire social science research team.
 The Leadership Team (excluding the institutional leaders) meets once a month (first Friday of every month).

-The Social Science Research Team involves three social scientists (Drs.
-Sarah Winslow, Patrick Rosopa and Tom Zagenczyk) and along with their graduate student who are responsible for the research project described in the supplemental social science document.
+The Social Science Research Team involves two social scientists (Drs.
+Sarah Winslow and Patrick Rosopa) and along with their graduate student who are responsible for the research project described in the supplemental social science document.
 The team meets weekly.

-The Communication Team involves Dr. Denise Anderson and Mr. Clinton Colmenares.
-The communication team works closely with a communication advisory board, which includes Joe Mazer, Assoc.
-Professor/Assoc.
-Chair, Dept of Communication; Tina White, Senior Video Producer, Broadcast Productions; Jacob Barker, University Relations; Matt Bundrick, University Relations, Website development; Carol Usher, University Relations, Website development.
+The Communication Team involves Dr. Joseph Mazer.
+The communication team works closely with a communication advisory board, which includes Dept of Communication; Tina White, Senior Video Producer, Broadcast Productions; Jacob Barker, University Relations; Matt Bundrick, University Relations, Website development; Carol Usher, University Relations, Website development.

 The Evaluation Team involves Dr. Mark Small